 Prevents and controls high blood pressure during surgery.
 Prevents and treats skin injury caused by norepinephrine injection.
 Used during a medical procedure to diagnose pheochromocytoma (an adrenal gland tumor).

 How to Use This Medicine

-- This medicine is given through a needle placed in one of your veins or given as a shot into one of your muscles.
-This medicine may also be injected in your oral cavity after a dental procedure.
+- This medicine is given through a needle placed in one of your veins or as a shot into your muscle.
+This medicine may also be injected in your mouth after a dental procedure.

 - A dentist, nurse, or other trained health professional will give you this medicine.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.